...

 Q1.
 Can I run multiple activities under one sole proprietorship?

 Q3.
-Is audit mandatory?
+Is an audit mandatory?

-Banks ask for licence, passport, visa, office lease, and a simple business plan.
-Minimum balance ranges AED 25k–50k.
+Banks require your trade license, passport, visa, Ejari, and a business plan.
+Minimum balance: AED 25,000–50,000.

 Conclusion